mclearc/webpage/pages/KantConference.md

----
-title: Seventh Annual Robert R. Chambers Conference -- Kant on Introspection, Self-Consciousness, and Self-Knowledge
+title: Seventh Annual Robert R. Chambers Philosophy Conference -- Kant on Introspection, Self-Consciousness, and Self-Knowledge
 status: hidden

-...

 Welcome to the home page for the Seventh Annual Robert R. Chambers Philosophy Conference on themes related to Kant's (and Kantian) views on introspection,